raju1207/raju1207/README.md

 ### Let's Connect!
 - 📫 Email: vcanraju1207@gmail.com
--
-### Fun Fact
-When I’m not coding, I love travelling and photography!

 <!---
 raju1207/raju1207 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.